muratk5n/thirdwave/en/README.md

 You could replace the word Greece with Asia Minor and the story would still make sense.
 Means of production defines (nearly) everything.
 Cultures around near regions are similar (bcz they produce similarly).
 Asia Minor has a lot of Hellenic culture in it.
+Obviously as countries modernize they go through changes, but I argue similar countries still modernize similarly.

 ---